MichaelVasseur/electron-ipc-bus/README.md

     var queryState = ipcBusBroker.queryState()

 Returns the list of pair <channel, peerName> subscriptions.
 Format may change from one version to another.
+This information can be retrieved from an IpcBusClient through the channel : /electron-ipc-bus/queryState

 ## Ipc Bus client